The following is from guest contributor Jon C. Hopwood.

 This article was originally published in 2009 on Yahoo Voice and is reprinted here by permission of the author.

 The prosecution of Gates was heavily dependent on the testimony of F.B.I.
-Crime Lab analyst Michael P. Malone, who testified that two hairs found on Schilling’s body came from an African American male.
-Schilling, who was a student at Georgetown University, was murdered in Rock Creek Park in Washington, D.C. in 1981.
+Crime Lab analyst Michael P. Malone, an F.B.I. agent, who testified that two hairs found on Schilling’s body came from an African American male.
+Schilling, a Georgetown University student, was murdered in 1981.

-Since the Gates trial, former F.B.I. agent Michael Malone has become notorious as an unreliable and unethical expert witness who likely committed perjury in hundreds of trials.
-Dr. Frederic Whitehurst of the National Whistleblower Center’s Forensic Justice Project first revealed the widespread corruption at the F.B.I.
-Crime Lab back in 1993, when he, too, was an F.B.I. employee.
+Malone’s conduct was first exposed by famed F.B.I. whistleblower Dr. Frederic Whitehurst, who now heads the National Whistleblower Center’s Forensic Justice Project.
+Dr. Whitehurst first revealed the widespread corruption at the F.B.I.
+Crime Lab back in 1993, when he, too, was a Lab employee.

 Whitehurst charged that Malone and other F.B.I.
-Crime Lab employees were not only manufacturing evidence to support prosecutors and law enforcement agencies, but were engaged in providing perjured testimony at trials using their evidence.
-Malone had a profitable sideline in providing expert testimony favorable to the prosecution.
+Crime Lab employees were not only manufacturing evidence to support prosecutors, but were engaged in providing perjured trial testimony.
+Malone had a profitable sideline as an expert witness whose testimony favored prosecutors.

-Facing Bureau discipline for his conduct in the Hastings case, Malone was allowed to retire.
+Facing Bureau discipline for his conduct in the Hastings case, Special Agent Michael P. Malone was allowed to retire from the F.B.I. and receive his pension.
 The Bureau apparently did not take any adverse action against him.

-In contrast to the Bureau’s treatment of Malone, Whitehurst — the man who blew the whistle on Crime Lab corruption and illegal activities by Lab employees — was harassed by the F.B.I. and the Department of Justice.
-Whitehurst’s wife, who also worked for the Bureau, also was a victim of the F.B.I.’s smear campaign against her husband.
+In contrast to the Bureau’s treatment of Malone, Fred Whitehurst — the man who blew the whistle on Crime Lab corruption and illegal activities by Lab employees — was harassed by the F.B.I. and the Department of Justice.
+Whitehurst’s wife, who also worked for the Bureau, was likewise victimized by the F.B.I.’s smear campaign against her husband.

 In a classic case of the king killing the messenger bearing unwanted news, Dr. Whitehurst was driven from the F.B.I.
 After years of litigation, the government settled lawsuits targeting its unlawful conduct against Whitehurst for $1.46 million.

-Speaking from the bench, Judge Ugast termed the prosecution’s conduct in the Gates trial as “outrageous.”
+Speaking from the bench during the proceeding where he ordered that Donald Gates be released from jail, Judge Ugast termed the prosecution’s conduct in the Gates trial as “outrageous.”
 He demanded to know why it took the Office of the U.S. Attorney so long to investigate the use of phony evidence in the Gates case, in light of the knowledge that former Crime Lab analyst Malone has been revealed to be a serial perjurer who fabricated evidence.

 Ugast ordered that all convictions in the District of Columbia that were obtained with testimony from Malone be reviewed.